 Law and English Law at Aberdeen gives you all the benefits of our trademark quality with choice in where you wish to pursue your career.
-This combination at Aberdeen Law School – ranked 12th out of 90 in the UK, in the top five for graduate prospects, and with 95% student satisfaction – gives you all the necessary subjects to proceed to the next stage of academic training in Scotland or in England and Wales.
+This combination at Aberdeen Law School – ranked 5th out of over 90 law schools in the UK (The Times GUG and CUG 2019) , joint first for graduate prospects, and with 93% student satisfaction– gives you all the necessary subjects to proceed to the next stage of academic training in Scotland or in England and Wales.

 This programme is studied on campus.